RolandFaure/Hairsplitter/README.md

 ## Quick start

-Let's say `reads.fastq` (any long reads) were used to build assembly `assembly.gfa` (with any assembler)(the assembly can be in gfa or fasta format).
+Let's say `reads.fastq` (ONT reads) were used to build assembly `assembly.gfa` (with any assembler)(the assembly can be in gfa or fasta format).
 To improve/phase the assembly using `Hairsplitter`, run
 ```
-Hairsplitter -f reads.fastq -i assembly.gfa -o hairsplitter_out/
+python hairsplitter.py -f reads.fastq -i assembly.gfa -x ont -o hairsplitter_out/
 ```

 In the folder hairsplitter_out, you will find the new assembly, named `hairsplitter\_assembly.gfa`.
 Another generated file is `hairsplitter\_summary.txt`, in which are written which contigs are duplicated and merged.